 - 21.1.
-An "adult service" is any service where the content or product is of a clearly sexual nature, or any service for which the associated promotional material is of a clearly sexual nature, or indicates directly, or implies that the service is of a sexual nature. - 21.2.
+An "adult service" is any service where the content or product is of a clearly sexual nature. - 21.2.
 An "adult content service" is any service for the provision of content which has been classified as suitable only for persons 18 years or older by an appropriate body (such as the Film and Publications Board), or content reasonably likely to be so classified.